Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Success is never really in a straight line.
 There are always going to be bumps along the way.
 Trust your struggle.”

-Asher is a news anchor at CNN International, where she appears across platforms covering news on money and the economy.
-She was raised by a single mother in London, after her father was killed in a car accident, the first of her “struggles.”
-She focuses on understanding and overcoming struggles.
+Asher is a news anchor at CNN International, covering money and economic news across platforms.
+She was raised by a single mother in London after her father was killed in a car accident, the first of her “struggles.”
+Her presentations focus on understanding and overcoming obstacles, making her message relevant to salespeople facing rejection cycles.

 Simon T. Bailey